tolik518/SoG-Savegame-Editor/README.md

 ![SoG_SGreader](https://returnnull.de/images/_SoG_SGreader2.png)

-For safety reasons the savegame is ALWAYS saved as "8.cha" in the same directory as the executable.
-If you wan't to play with the
-modified savegame you'll have to copy the "8.cha" file to "%APPDATA%\Secrets of Grindea\Characters" by hand
+If you want your savegame to work you need to save it over to "%APPDATA%\Secrets of Grindea\Characters" and name it 0.cha to 8.cha

 There is still a lot to do.
 e.x